Modify your pods but not your deployments.

 kTailor uses no database, reducing latency and dependencies, thus making it reliable and real fast.
 The templates are stored in plain configmaps, making it easy to make them part of your CICD process.

-No CRD are to be defined. kTailor works with plain configMaps, reducing the learning curve.
+No CRDs are to be defined: kTailor works with plain ConfigMaps, reducing the learning curve.